-1. Foreign transcripts may be officially translated when necessary.
+1. Foreign undergraduate and graduate transcripts must be officially translated.
 Information on these services is available at the Office of Graduate Studies, University Boulevard Classroom Building 1.202 International students from Mexico who have applied for the Título will be allowed to enroll for a 12 month period until the document is completely processed.
 Proof that the paperwork has been submitted for the Título must be provided to the Office of Graduate Studies.

-2. All international applicants must submit an official score for the Test of English as a Foreign Language (TOEFL) to be eligible for admission.
-The test score will not be accepted if it is more than two years old, less than 550 on the written version of the exam, or less than 213 on the computerized version or a 77 on the Internet Based Test (iBT).
+2. All International students for whom English is not the mother tongue must take the Test of English as a Foreign Language (TOEFL) and submit the official score.
+The test score will not be accepted if it is more than two years old, less than 550 on the written version of the exam, or less than 213 on the computerized version or a 77 on the Internet Based Test (IBT).
 A waiver of the TOEFL requirement may be granted at the discretion of the Dean of Graduate Studies if the applicant is from a country in which English is the primary language, or is a U.S. Citizen or permanent resident, or holds an undergraduate, masters, or doctoral degree from a U.S. college or university.
-All International students for whom English is not the mother tongue must take the Test of English as a Foreign Language (TOEFL).

 3. Students (except those from Mexico) who enter the country under the provisions of an I-20 must qualify for unconditional admission status to the University.
-Individuals who are required to obtain the legal status of international student must request the form I-20 A-B from the Admissions Office (only after being admitted unconditionally).
+Individuals who are required to obtain the legal status of international student must request the form I-20 from the Office of Global Engagement (only after being admitted unconditionally).
 To obtain the I-20 form, you must submit the following:

-Health Insurance for International Students All international students holding non immigrant visas will be automatically charged for comprehensive health insurance every semester at the time of registration.
+6. All international students must be covered with medical insurance.
+Mexican nationals are exempt from this requirement excluding those on J-1 visas.
+All international students holding non-immigrant visas will be automatically charged for comprehensive health insurance every semester at the time of registration.
 The cost of the insurance is in the amount of the premium approved for the U.T.
 System Student Health Insurance Plan.
 This charge may not be paid in installments.
-Mexican nationals are exempt from this requirement excluding those on J-1 visas.

 Resident students are defined as persons or dependents of parents who were domiciled in Texas not less than 12 months before the census date of the academic semester in which the person enrolls in an institution, and maintained a residence continuously in Texas for the 12 months immediately preceding the census date of the academic semester in which the person enrolls in an institution.
 Also a person who (1) graduated from a Texas high school or received a GED, (2) continuously resided in Texas for thirty-six months immediately before the date of graduation or receipt of the diploma equivalent; and (3) resided in Texas for the 12 months preceding the census date may be classified as a resident student.

 An individual classified as a nonresident or foreign student may qualify, under certain exceptions, for resident tuition rates and other charges while continuing to be classified as a nonresident or a foreign student.
+Continued receipt of a tuition and fee exemption and/or waiver is conditined on maintaining the designated minimum GPA necessary to meet Graduate Satisfactory Academic Progress Standards.
 Categories of such exceptions may include: